wp-plugins/custom-avatars-for-comments/readme.txt

 [Rhyming widget](http://www.rhymebox.de/blog/rhymebox-widget/): I wrote a little online [rhyming dictionary](http://www.rhymebox.com/).
 This is a widget to search it directly from one of your sidebars.

 == Installation ==

 1. Unzip
 2. Upload to your plugins directory
 3. Enable the plugin
 4. Upload your own custom avatars to the the wp-content/commentavatars/ directory

 == Screenshots ==

 1. The modified comment form.
 See the [live demo](http://www.nkuttler.de/wordpress/custom-avatars-for-comments/) on my blog.
 2. The options page.

 == Frequently Asked Questions ==

 Q: I have uploaded avatars, there is no error message on the settings page, but I still can't see the avatar selection field<br />
 A: Your theme is most likely broken.
 Tell your theme developer to read the [Theme Development](http://codex.wordpress.org/Theme_Development) page and to add the comment_form action.

-Q: I don't like where the avatar selection field show up on the page.<br />
+Q: I don't like where the avatar selection field shows up on the page.<br />
 A: Perform the following steps:
 1. Find the comments.php file in your theme directory and open it in an editor.
 Alternatively edit it through the WordPress theme editor under Appearance-Editor.
 If your theme doesn't use a comments.php search for a file with a wp_list_comments call or with the comments form.
 2. Add `<?php global $CommentAvatarsFrontend; if ( isset( $CommentAvatarsFrontend ) ) $CommentAvatarsFrontend->select(); ?>` where the avatar select list should appear.
 3. Check the "Don't show the select field automatically." box on the settings page.

-Q: Why can't I see the select box for the custom avatars on my website?<br />
-A: Please read the Installation section.

 Q: How do I remove the link to the plugin homepage?<br />
 A: Please read the plugin's settings page, you can disable it there.

 == Changelog ==

 = 0.2.0.0 ( 2010-04-04 ) =
- * The plugin should now work out of the box.
+ * The plugin should now work without theme modifications.
 If it does not, your theme is broken, please see the FAQ.
- * Add 'select no avatar' link
+ * Add a 'select no avatar' link
  * Fix forcing of border color
  * Various optimizations
 = 0.1.2.4 ( 2010-04-03 ) =